gabryellgs/python/README.md

-Questões do curso do Gustavo Guanabara
+Questões em python do curso do Gustavo Guanabara